 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks.

-In addition to this amazing list of insider tips, be sure to plan ahead to prepare your phone, investigate your dining options, and take advantages of Fastpasses at Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
+In addition to this amazing list of insider tips, be sure to plan ahead to prepare your phone, investigate your dining options, and take a glance and what you might be looking at cost-wise in our Disney breakdown by budget.

 At Disney World, not all days are created equal.
 The cost of lodging can vary drastically depending on when you go to Disney.
 Park tickets for individual also vary by day and time of year.
-When planning for Disney on a budget avoid the most expensive times to go, such as holidays and school breaks (if possible), by checking out the Ultimate Crowd Calendar and checking various dates for Disney hotels.
+When planning for Disney on a budget avoid the most expensive times to go, such as holidays and school breaks (if possible), by checking out the Ultimate Crowd Calendar.

-Once you book your resort, and buy your tickets, keep planning for your budget-friendly Disney vacation!
-What to bring, what FastPasses you will want, where you will want to eat.
-I know it may sound exhausting, and you may think it is just too much for a vacation, I promise it will all be worth it.
-If you are traveling to Disney World with loved ones, involve them in the planning and work together to hack the FastPasses to hit all the fav rides!
+Once you book your resort, and buy your tickets, keep planning for your Disney trip on a budget!
+What to bring and even where you will want to eat.
+I know it may sound exhausting, and you may think it is just too much for a vacation, but I promise it will all be worth it.

 Use Available Discounts

 When doing Disney on a budget, be sure to take advantage of discounts available to you to chisel down the total cost.
 Disney World accepts certain discounts on lodging, tickets, and on property spending, but be sure they are legitimate discounts.
-For example, Disney Annual Passholders have a wide variety of discounts available to them, including discounts for accommodations.
+For example, Disney Annual Passholders and Disney Vacation Club members have a wide variety of discounts available to them, including discounts for accommodations and special events.

 AAA members, Disney Visa cardholders, and Florida residents also have discounts available.
 As long as you are booking, or buying, directly from Disney, which is critical to avoid scams, you can inquire as to available discounts and confirm they will apply while planning.